edumserrano/share-jobs-data/docs/dev-notes/README.md

 The steps below show how to run the Docker container action against a set of test data provided by the repo.
 However you can follow the same steps and provide any data you wish to test.

 1) Clone the repo and browse to the repo's directory.
+2) Create an empty file named `github-step-output.txt` that will store the output of the action.
+To create an empty file you can do something like `echo $null >> github-step-output.txt`.
-2) Run `docker build -t share-jobs-data .`
+3) Run `docker build -t share-jobs-data .`
-3) Run the docker container and pass the required inputs to execute one of the available commands.
-If you want to figure out the available commands and options for each command you can check in each of the `ICommand` classes or do:
+4) Run the docker container and pass the required inputs to execute one of the available commands.
+To know the options for each available command you can check the documentation on the [main readme](/README.md) or do:

+> **Note**
+>
+> When executing the docker image make sure you keep the docker run flags as shown below.
+To run any command other than the help command just change the input parameters for the `share-jobs-data` image.

 ```
 # returns the available commands
-docker run --rm -v ${pwd}:/workspace --workdir /workspace share-jobs-data -h
+docker run --rm --env GITHUB_OUTPUT=/workspace/github-step-output.txt `
+-v ${pwd}:/workspace `
+-v ${pwd}/github-step-output.txt:/workspace/github-step-output.txt `
+--workdir /workspace `
+share-jobs-data -h
 ```

 ```
 # returns the usage options for the set-data command
+docker run --rm --env GITHUB_OUTPUT=/workspace/github-step-output.txt `
+-v ${pwd}:/workspace `
+-v ${pwd}/github-step-output.txt:/workspace/github-step-output.txt `
+--workdir /workspace `
-docker run --rm -v ${pwd}:/workspace --workdir /workspace share-jobs-data set-data -h
+share-jobs-data set-data -h
 ```

 ```
 # returns the usage options for the read-data-current-workflow command
+docker run --rm --env GITHUB_OUTPUT=/workspace/github-step-output.txt `
+-v ${pwd}:/workspace `
+-v ${pwd}/github-step-output.txt:/workspace/github-step-output.txt `
+--workdir /workspace `
-docker run --rm -v ${pwd}:/workspace --workdir /workspace share-jobs-data read-data-current-workflow -h
+share-jobs-data read-data-current-workflow -h
 ```

 ```
 # returns the usage options for the read-data-different-workflow command
+docker run --rm --env GITHUB_OUTPUT=/workspace/github-step-output.txt `
+-v ${pwd}:/workspace `
+-v ${pwd}/github-step-output.txt:/workspace/github-step-output.txt `
+--workdir /workspace `
-docker run --rm -v ${pwd}:/workspace --workdir /workspace share-jobs-data read-data-different-workflow -h
+share-jobs-data read-data-different-workflow -h
 ```

 >**Warning**